SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

   ],
 ```

-Now search for **identifierUris**.
-Update this to a your own **unique ID**, which can be for example `https://yourtenant.onmicrosoft.com/OfficeDevPnP.PartnerPack.SiteProvisioning`.
-**Important:**
-Please ensure that the listed reply URL (Single sign-on section) ends with a trailing slash and that your id has **yourtenant.onmicrosoft.com**.

 Click **Save** when you complete this step.

 >For further details about running App Only applications, you can read <a href="http://blogs.msdn.com/b/richard_dizeregas_blog/archive/2015/05/03/performing-app-only-operations-on-sharepoint-online-through-azure-ad.aspx">the following article